Captioning

 Live ASR (computer-generated) captions

 Automatic Speech Recognition (ASR) software uses algorithms to analyze audio and generate caption text.
 ASR captions can be produced quickly and inexpensively and — if audio quality is decent — can produce text that is accurate enough to greatly assist listeners with comprehension, compensate for background noise, and enable viewing with volume muted.
-See Zoom: Captioning and Captioning in Microsoft Teams for instructions on how to turn on ASR captions.
+For instructions on how to turn on ASR captions, see Zoom: Captioning and Microsoft Platforms: Accessibility Features for captioning in Microsoft Teams and PowerPoint.

 Improve live caption accuracy